elysemontano/elyse-lecture-notes/react/react-state.md

 }
 ```

-`setState()` is the output of our function.
-So we can think of `setState()` as the return in a React function.
-Just like return there should only be one `setState()` and when we hit that line the function action is done.

 #### Adding the Button Action
 Just like any function, it is not doing anything until it gets called.
 And we want to call our function when the button gets clicked.
 So we need an onClick attribute.

 Button is a JSX tag that is almost exactly like an HTML button tag.
 And the HTML button tag can take attributes.
 Meaning we can add information inside the opening tag that modifies the behavior of the tag. `onClick` is the attribute and it is followed with an equal sign and a value.
 But in this case the value is JavaScript, so we need our curlies.
-And inside the curlies we need to call the function here that belongs to the class and we are inside the context of our class, so we need to use `this`
+And inside the curlies we need to call the function.

 ```javascript
   return(